 After all, the lovely cooks who invented it were using what they had on hand–not making it complicated.
 We should take note.

-Tips for the best homemade pimento cheese
+Tips for homemade pimento cheese that’s easy and delicious

 -Use any type of cheddar you like but I found that extra sharp was just too tangy.
 It overpowered the other flavors.
 Sharp cheddar was enough if you ask me.